caithmac/upsc-digitalgarden/src/site/notes/UPSC/Criticism of Plato.md

 - All rights belong to him.
 - Monopoly of trades.
 - Principal of class rule and class privileges.
-- [[Philosopher King|Philosopher King]] is holding final knowledge
+- [[UPSC/Philosopher King|Philosopher King]] is holding final knowledge
 - His ordinance are not mightier than knowledge
 - He is above all laws; even laws made by him or her.
-- [[Philosopher King|Philosopher King]] restrict everyone to remain in their domain and release order to follow it.
+- [[UPSC/Philosopher King|Philosopher King]] restrict everyone to remain in their domain and release order to follow it.
 - Against democracy.
 -